Dani Carvajal: Senior

-On 29 August 2014, Carvajal was called up to the squad for the first time, for matches against France and Macedonia.
-He made his debut on 4 September, in a 0–1 friendly defeat to the former in which he played the full 90 minutes; he was also selected for the UEFA Euro 2016 tournament, being dropped after an injury contracted whilst with his club.
+On 29 August 2014, Carvajal received his first call-up to the Spanish senior squad for friendly matches against France and Macedonia.
+He debuted on 4 September in a 0–1 friendly loss to the former in which he played the full 90 minutes.
+In May 2016, Carvajal was selected in the Spain squad for UEFA Euro 2016.
+However, on 30 May, he withdrew from the squad with a hamstring injury.

 Carvajal was named in Spain's final squad for the 2018 FIFA World Cup.
 After sitting out the first game against Portugal as he was not fully fit, he made his first appearance in the competition on 20 June and played the entire 1–0 win over Iran.
+He retained his place in the starting line-up for the final Group B fixture against Morocco, assisting Iago Aspas' stoppage time equaliser in the 2–2 draw.
+In the round of 16 loss to Russia, Carvajal appeared as a 70th minute substitute for Nacho Fernández.